 To ensure compliance with the requirements, a Transportation Performance Management Planning Agreement was executed by MoDOT, SEMPO, Cape Girardeau County Transit Authority (CTA), and Southeast Missouri State University (attached at the end of this document).
 The agreement formalizes each party's respective obligations with regard to developing and sharing transportation performance management data, selecting performance targets, reporting performance targets, reporting of progress towards achieving targets, and collecting data for the State Asset Management Plan.
 In addition, an Intergovernmental Agreement (for performance management) was executed by IDOT and SEMPO (also attached at the end of this document) but did not include the transit agencies because they do not provide service in Illinois.
 On September 19, 2018, SEMPO passed a resolution supporting the pavement and bridge condition and system performance measure targets set by MoDOT and IDOT.
-On December 19, 2018, SEMPO passed a resolution supporting the safety and transit asset management performance measure targets for the remaining performance measures had not yet been finalized by MoDOT and IDOT.
-As these targets become available, SEMPO will decide to support them or set its own.
+On December 19, 2018, SEMPO passed a resolution supporting the safety and transit asset management performance measure targets set by MoDOT and IDOT.
+On December 18, 2019 SEMPO passed a resolution supporting the safety performance measure targets set by MoDOT and IDOT.

+3.1.7 Budget (for contracted work):

-Total Cost \$ 5,000.00
+Total Cost \$ 5 5,000

-Missouri CPG (Federal) \$ 3,969.20
+Missouri CPG (Federal) \$3 3,980

-Missouri Local Match \$ 992.30
+Missouri Local Match \$ 995

-Illinois (Federal) \$ 31.00
+Illinois (Federal) \$ 20

-Illinois State Match \$ 7.50
+Illinois State Match \$ 5

-3.2 Transportation Improvement Program (TIP) Management
+3.2 Metropolitan Transportation Plan (MTP) Maintenance